Today’s Best Mortgage Rates in Canada

 Equitable Bank Mortgage Payment Increases

-Equitable Bank provides prepayment privileges on all their mortgage products, including making a lump sum payment up to a certain percent of your original principal balance, or by increasing your regular payments by a certain amount.
+Equitable Bank provides prepayment privileges on all its mortgage products, including making a lump sum payment up to a certain percentage of your original principal balance or increasing your regular payments by a certain amount.
 These privileges depend on the type of mortgage you have with Equitable Bank and the specifics of your mortgage terms and conditions.
-If you have a closed-term mortgage with Equitable Bank and you prepay your mortgage loan in full, or make a lump sum payment to reduce your principal amount but exceeds your prepayment privilege, you will have to pay an additional prepayment charge, for which Equitable has a prepayment charge calculator.

 Equitable Bank Annual Mortgage Prepayment